 Verification of a Manchester encoder using Simulink and HDL Verifier.
 Manchester encoding is a simple modulation scheme that converts baseband digital data to an encoded waveform with no

-Illustrates verification of a receiver of Manchester encoded data.
-Manchester encoding is a simple modulation scheme that converts baseband digital data to an encoded waveform with no DC
+Verification of a Manchester encoder.
+Manchester encoding is a simple modulation scheme that converts baseband digital data to an encoded waveform with no DC component.
+The most widely

 Use MATLAB® System objects and Mentor Graphics® ModelSim® to cosimulate a Viterbi decoder implemented in VHDL.

 Illustrates using MATLAB® to start ModelSim® in batch mode and performing cosimulation with Simulink® using the HDL Verifier™ HDL Cosimulation block.

 Use the model metrics API to collect model metric data for your model, and then explore the results by using the Metrics Dashboard.